How to Turn On or Off Automatic Device Driver Installation in Windows 10

 Beginning with the August 2020 security update for Windows 10, when optional updates are detected by your device, they will be displayed on a new page under Settings > Update & Security > Windows Update > View optional updates.
 That means you no longer need to utilize Device Manager to search for updated drivers for specific devices.

-This tutorial will show you how to turn on or off to automatically download and install drivers and information for your devices from Windows Update in Windows 10.
+This tutorial will show you how to turn on or off automatically download and install drivers and information for new devices from Windows Update in Windows 10.

 You must be signed in as an administrator to be able to make changes in Device Installation Settings.